myasul/matt.y/content/static-pages/home/index.md

 featured: "./images/matt-cartoon.png"
 ---
 <h3>
-    I&apos;m a software developer at <a href='https://okrasolar.com' target="_blank" rel='noreferrer'>Okra Solar</a>.
-This website is my first open-source project where I share my thoughts, learnings, and ideas!
-Feel free to roam around and read about my shenanigans.
-I hope you&apos;ll learn a thing or two afterwards!
+    I&apos;m a software developer based in the Philippines.
+I'm currently working at <a href='https://okrasolar.com' target="_blank" rel='noreferrer'>Okra Solar</a>, tackling software problems one cup of coffee at a time.
+I also occassionaly write work and life stuff!
 </h3>